larpchronicles/rules/rules-topics/21_life-and-death.md

 ## Permanent Death

 ---
 A character who is **Permanently Dead** may no longer be returned to life by any means.
-The Player of a **Permanently Dead** character may then roll 50% of the accumulated SP of the **Permanently Dead** character into a new Character, plus the base 100 SP for a new character.
+The Player of a **Permanently Dead** character may then allocate 75%, rounded up, of the accumulated SP of the **Permanently Dead** character into a new Character, or promote their secondary character to their primary status with 75%, rounded up, of the accumulated SP of the now **Permanently Dead** character.

+If a player creates a new character.
+The secondary and tertiary characters SP will be recalculated based off the new primary character’s total.

+Only the Primary Character can receive Permanent Death.

+## Retiring a Character

+Have you slayed your families’ killers, wiped out those pesky goblins, or even ascended into Godhood?
+If so, you may feel that your character’s arc has ended, or perhaps a situation has arisen where it is no longer fun to play the character, and it is time to hang up their boots.
+With Plot’s approval you may retire your character and allocate 100% of the XP to a new character or promote another with no XP loss.

 ## Killing Blow